petabridge/akka-bootcamp/src/Unit-1/lesson1/README.md

 You should see something like this, when it is working correctly:
 ![Petabridge Akka.NET Bootcamp Lesson 1.1 Correct Output](Images/example.png)

 > **N.B.** In Akka.NET 1.0.8 and later, you'll receive a warning about the JSON.NET serializer being deprecated in a future released of Akka.NET (1.5).
-This is true and you can [learn how to start using the beta of the Wire serializer package here](http://getakka.net/docs/Serialization#how-to-setup-wire-as-default-serializer).
+This is true, the default Newtonsoft.Json serializer will be replaced in the favor of [Hyperion](https://github.com/akkadotnet/Hyperion).
 This is mainly meant to be a warning for Akka.NET users running Akka.Persistence or Akka.Remote, which both depend on the default serializer.

 ### Once you're done